WUST-FOG/gnlse-python/docs/gnlse_intro.rst

        and temporal characteristics of a third-order soliton,
      * ``test_dispersion.py``, an example of supercontinuum generation using different dispersion operators,
+     * ``test_nonlinearity.py``, an example of supercontinuum generation using different GNLSE and M-GNLSE
+       (take into account mode profile dispersion),
      * ``test_Dudley``, an example of supercontinuum generation using different input impulse envelopes,
      * ``test_gvd``, showing impulse broadening due to group velocity